numenta/nupic-legacy/examples/tm/README.md

 You can run each file by invoking python on the file, as in "python tp_test.py"

-WARNING: understanding these files requires building up a very detailed knowledge of how the temporal pooler works in CLA's.
+WARNING: understanding these files requires building up a very detailed knowledge of how the temporal memory works in CLA's.
 The documentation is not great at this level of detail - any suggestions or help appreciated!